 Check out our in-depth review of this welder by clicking here.

 Our second TIG welder for beginners is the ESAB MiniArc welder.
-This is a very affordable and light welder, but it can still deliver quite a bit of power for your arc welding needs.
+This is a very affordable and light welder, but it can still deliver quite a bit of power and a great output range for an arc welder.

 This DC device can deliver a range of 5 to 160 amps.
 This makes the welder an excellent choice for very small and delicate welds.
 The welder is capable of operating both on a 115- and 230-volt input which gives a high level of control.

 However, the most impressive thing about this welder is the fixed hot start.
 This enables you to strike an arc without a moment’s thought.
 That being said, this makes the ESAB very good for anyone looking for a beginner level welder.

 Striking an arc can be quite a problem, and this nice addition makes ESAB very forgiving for novices.